cygerts/paper_notes/README.md

-List of interesting papers, mostly in ML and CV area.

-Rather then collecting all state-of-the art papers/benchmarks here I look for new / orthogonal / surprising ideas.

-Papers biased towards my interests: robustness, uncertainty estimation, understanding neural nets, computer vision.
+List of interesting papers in Machine Learning, biased towards robustness, uncertainty estimation, understanding neural nets, computer vision.

-Currently 3 main categories: intriguing properties of NN (robustness, nn training), general CV and ML, and other (e.g. position papers).

 ### Intriguing properties of NN:

+#### 2020:
+- Overinterpretation reveals image classification model pathologies, Carter et. al, [[arVix](https://arxiv.org/pdf/2003.08907.pdf)].
+They remove 95% of the pixels from CIFAR-10 and ImageNet images without significantly changing accuracy of the classifier.
+What is more the remaining 5% pixels concentrate on the background and are nonsensical to humans, which looks like shortcut to solve the benchmark.
+- High-frequency Component Helps Explain the Generalization of Convolutional Neural Networks, Wang et. al, [[arVix](https://arxiv.org/pdf/1905.13545.pdf)]

 #### 2019:
 - The lottery ticket hypothesis: finding sparse, trainable neural networks, Frankle & Carbin, ICLR 2019, [[arXiv](https://arxiv.org/pdf/1803.03635.pdf)][[code](https://github.com/google-research/lottery-ticket-hypothesis)].
 For simple classification problems after network traning we can remove around 90% of neurons and still get very similar accuracy, the neurons that were not removed won "lottery ticket" - their randomly initialized weights made the traning particularly effective.